 What worked for Power BI

 This is where Microsoft saw a space to expand its capabilities.
 Almost a decade back, Microsoft had another tool that made reporting easier for enterprises – SQL Server Reporting Services (SSRS).
-Though widely accepted, the tool lacked top-of-the-line functionality of Tableau and Qlik, that were gaining prominence in the market, primarily due to their self service capabilities.
+Though widely accepted, the tool lacked top-of-the-line functionality of Tableau and Qlik, that was gaining prominence in the market, primarily due to their self-service capabilities.

 Power BI quickly gained prominence, primarily due to the following reasons:

-- Even with a paid version, Power BI was cheaper that Tableau; by some accounts almost 10 times cheaper
+- Even with a paid version, Power BI was cheaper than Tableau; by some accounts almost 10 times cheaper

 - Power BI had an Excel type intuitiveness that gelled well with analysts that had an inclination towards Excel